-Almonds share the same benefits as other types of nuts -- they’re high in nutrients and heart-healthy unsaturated fats that may lower your risk of cardiovascular disease.
-But they also have an advantage because almonds are higher in protein, calcium, fiber and vitamin E than other types of nuts, reports the University of Michigan.
-When it comes to fiber and vitamin E, they may have too much of a good thing if you overindulge.
-Getting a lot of either one can cause diarrhea.
+Almonds share the same benefits as other types of nuts — they're high in nutrients and heart-healthy unsaturated fats that may lower your risk of cardiovascular disease.
+But they also have an advantage because almonds are higher in protein, calcium, fiber, magnesium and vitamin E than other types of nuts, reports the University of Michigan.
+When it comes to fiber and magnesium, they may have too much of a good thing if you overindulge.
+The side effects of almonds, when you eat too many, may be diarrhea.

 Add Fiber Gradually

-One ounce of dry-roasted almonds contains 3 grams of dietary fiber.
+One ounce of dry-roasted almonds contains 3 grams of dietary fiber, according the USDA National Nutrient Database.
 This is a benefit because it provides 12 percent of the daily intake for fiber, based on a 2,000-calorie-a-day diet.
-But if you’re not used to eating that much fiber at one time, or if you eat a large number of almonds too quickly, you may experience unwanted side effects, including bloating and diarrhea.
+But if you're not used to eating that much fiber at one time, or if you eat a large number of almonds too quickly, you may experience some unwanted side effects of almonds, including bloating and diarrhea.
 To get around this problem, increase your fiber gradually, and allow a few days between boosting your intake to give your digestive tract time to adjust.
-Fiber absorbs water, so it’s also important to drink at least eight glasses of water daily as you consume more fiber.
+Fiber absorbs water, so it's also important to drink at least eight glasses of water daily as you consume more fiber.

 Beware of Raw Almonds

-It’s possible for raw almonds to be contaminated with salmonella bacteria, which can cause diarrhea, fever and abdominal cramps.
+It's possible for raw almonds to be contaminated with salmonella bacteria, which can cause diarrhea, fever and abdominal cramps warns the Australian Institute of Food Safety.
 The risk is very low if your almonds were grown in the United States because they must be pasteurized to kill bacteria.
 But imported raw almonds are not subject to the same requirement.
 Dry-roasted, oil-roasted and blanched almonds are pasteurized during the cooking process.
 Domestic almonds labeled as raw have been pasteurized either through steam processing or treatment with propylene oxide.
-Both of these are surface treatments that do not change the nutritional value or flavor of almonds.
+Both of these are surface treatments that do not change the nutritional value or flavor of almonds, explains National Public Radio.

 Avoid if Allergic